Agree with our rating?

 What Merchants Say

-Sphere has also received 7 informal reviews on their BBB profile.
-6 of these reviews are negative in tone.
-The latest review that was negative in tone describes hidden fees and problems with cancellation:
+Sphere has also received 9 informal reviews on their BBB profile.
+8 of these reviews are negative in tone.
+The latest review that was negative in tone describes never receiving an invoice and being sent to collections:

 A “C” Performance Overall